MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-crashes.md

 To upload a report, call the App Center ingestion endpoint at `https://in.appcenter.ms/logs?Api-Version=1.0.0` with the following headers:

 - `Content-Type`: describes the format of the body.
 App Center currently only supports JSON format.
-- `App-Secret`: string that is the unique identifier associated with each app.
+- `App-Secret`: string that's the unique identifier associated with each app.
 You can find the app secret in the settings of an app.
 - `Install-ID`: string that can be any GUID used to keep track of counts.

 Log properties: